cdominicatBI/APIDocPortal/docs/API-Terminology.md

 ## API Users
 BrightInsight APIs are typically used by the BrightInsight Delivery team, including application developers, solution architects, and software architects.
 ##End-Users
-Beople who use the customer solution, such as the software interface for a device or app that has been built using BrightInsight APIs.
+People who use the customer solution, such as the software interface for a device or app that has been built using BrightInsight APIs.
 These may include:

   - **Customers** of BrightInsight (such as a pharma company)
   - **Partners** (the customer or partner of the Customer, such as an Employer, Trial Site, Clinic)